-Then you’re in the middle of an epic battle rages every year between two churches.
+Then you’re in the middle of an epic battle that rages every year between two churches.

-Often the evening will see tens of thousands of fireworks fly through the air at heights of 80,000 feet leaving streaks of colour across the skies.
+Often, the evening will see tens of thousands of fireworks flying through the air at heights of 80,000 feet leaving streaks of colour across the skies.

-The winner?
-The ‘team’ to hit the opposing church’s bell tower.
+The winning ‘team’ must hit the opposing church’s bell tower.

 That age-old saying is true: you have to break a few eggs if you want to make the world’s largest omelette.

 Every Easter Monday the residents of Haux crack over 4500 eggs into a huge pan.
 The omelette can feed up to 1000 people.

-But last year the brilliantly named ‘Giant Omelette Brotherhood of Bessieres’ from Haux might have a rival for their record.
+But in 2019, the brilliantly named “Giant Omelette Brotherhood of Bessieres” from Haux might have a rival for their record.

 That’s enough food to feed a crowd of Biblical proportions… Joyeuses Pâques!

 Forget Easter egg hunting.
-All the cool kids know that egg tapping is the game to play.
+All the cool kids in Bulgaria know that egg tapping is the Easter tradition to follow.

 The aim?
-To knock eggs together until one cracks, the overall winner is the person who has broken the most eggs.
+To knock eggs together until one cracks.
+The person who has broken the most eggs wins.